 Silicon is a gray, brittle, tetravalent, chemical element.
-It makes up 27.8% of the earth’s crust and next to Oxygen, it is the most abundant element in nature.
-Silicon can be found in materials such as quartz, agate, flint and common beach sand amongst many others.
+It makes up 27.8% of the earth’s crust and next to oxygen, it is the most abundant element in nature.
+Silicon can be found in materials such as quartz, agate, flint and common beach sand, among many others.
 It is the main component in building materials like cement, brick and glass.
-The majority of semiconductors and micro chips are built on Silicon.
-Ironically, silicon by itself does not conduct electricity very well.
-However, it can take on dopants precisely in order to control resistivity to an exact specification.
+The majority of semiconductors and micro chips are built on silicon.
+Ironically, silicon by itself does not conduct electricity very well; however, it can take on dopants precisely in order to control resistivity to an exact specification.

 Before a semiconductor can be built, silicon must be transformed into a wafer.
 This begins with the growth of a silicon ingot.
-A single silicon crystal is a solid composed of atoms arranged in a three dimensional periodic pattern that extends throughout the material.
-A polysilicon crystal is formed by many small single crystals with different orientations and alone, cannot be used for semiconductor devices.
+A single silicon crystal is a solid composed of atoms arranged in a three-dimensional periodic pattern that extends throughout the material.
+A polysilicon crystal is formed by many small single crystals with different orientations, which alone, cannot be used for semiconductor devices.

 Manufacturing a Silicon Wafer

-The materials are then heated to a temperature above the melting point of silicon, 1420 degrees Celsius.
-Once the polycrystalline and dopant combination has been liquefied, a single silicon crystal, the seed, is positioned on top of the melt, barely touching the surface.
+The materials are then heated to 1420 degrees Celsius, which is above the melting point of silicon.
+Once the polycrystalline and dopant combination has been liquified, a single silicon crystal, the seed, is positioned on top of the melt, barely touching the surface.
 The seed has the same crystal orientation required in the finished ingot.
 To achieve doping uniformity, the seed crystal and the crucible of molten silicon are rotated in opposite directions.
 Once conditions for the crystal growth have been met, the seed crystal is slowly lifted out of the melt.
 Growth begins with a rapid pulling of the seed crystal in order to minimize the number of crystal defects within the seed at the beginning of the growing process.
 The pull speed is then reduced to allow the diameter of the crystal to increase.
-When the desired diameter is obtained the growth conditions are stabilized to maintain the diameter.
+When the desired diameter is obtained, the growth conditions are stabilized to maintain the diameter.
 As the seed is slowly raised above the melt, the surface tension between the seed and the melt causes a thin film of the silicon to adhere to the seed and then to cool.
 While cooling, the atoms in the melted silicon orient themselves to the crystal structure of the seed.

-Most prime grade silicon wafers go through 2-3 stages of polishing using progressively finer slurries or polishing compounds.
+Most prime grade silicon wafers go through 2-3 stages of polishing, using progressively finer slurries or polishing compounds.
 The majority of the time, wafers are polished on the front side only, excluding 300 mm wafers which are double side polished.
 Polishing produces a mirror finish.
 The polished side is used for device fabrication.
 This surface must be free of topography, micro-cracks, scratches, and residual work damage.
-The polishing process occurs in two steps.
-First, stock removal followed by final chemical mechanical polish (CMP).
+The polishing process occurs in two steps, which are stock removal and final chemical mechanical polish (CMP).
 Both processes use polishing pads and polishing slurry.
-The stock removal process removes a very thin layer of silicon and is needed to produce a wafer surface that is damage free.
-The final polish doesn’t remove any material.
+The stock removal process removes a very thin layer of silicon and is needed to produce a wafer surface that is damage-free.
+On the other hand, the final polish does not remove any material.
 Its sole purpose is to remove a haze from the polished surface that is produced during the stock removal process.

-After polish, the silicon wafers are processed through a final clean that uses a long series of clean baths.
-This process removes surface particles, trace metals and residues.
-Often times a backside scrub is done to remove even the smallest particles.
+After being polished, the silicon wafers are processed through a final cleaning stage that uses a long series of clean baths.
+This process removes surface particles, trace metals, and residues.
+Oftentimes a backside scrub is done to remove even the smallest particles.

 Once the wafers complete the final cleaning step, they are sorted to specification and inspected under high intensity lights or laser-scanning systems in order to detect unwanted particles or other defects.
-All wafers that meet specification are packaged in cassettes and sealed with tape.
-Then placed in a vacuum-sealed plastic bag, and an air tight foil outer bag to assure that no particles or moisture enter the cassette upon leaving the clean room.
+All wafers that meet the required specification are packaged in cassettes and sealed with tape.
+They are then placed in a vacuum-sealed plastic bag, with an airtight foil outer bag to ensure that no particles or moisture enters the cassette upon leaving the clean room.